Funerals set in Mineral Point as community raises thousands of dollars for fallen firefighters

 "He could be counted on to drop everything if someone was in need," the family wrote in Busch's obituary.
 "Brian’s sense of humor has provided us all with comfort and laughter, and we will miss that terribly.
 He was a loving, funny, wonderful husband, father, son, brother, uncle, and friend.
 We are all heartbroken for the times that we won’t share in the future."

-The pair's dedication to their community has been honored in several ways since their death.
+The dedication of both Ludlum and Busch to their community has been honored countless times since their death.

+On Friday night, the Mineral Point boys basketball team wore fire department emblems on their socks when the team upset second ranked Cuba City 52-50.
+On Saturday, $4,000 was raised during the Mineral Point girl's basketball team's win against Wisconsin Heights, an event that also featured a ceremony to enshrine five people in the schools athletic hall of fame.

-"It was an emotional day on Saturday," said Dahl, who was among those inducted into the hall of fame.
+"It was an emotional day on Saturday," said Joelle Doye, the school district's communications director.
 "In the back of everybody's minds, it put this tragedy first, and we were hoping for a really good outpouring of support, and it happened.

 The business community in this city of 2,487 people has also been instrumental to the fundraising efforts.

+At Popola Pizzeria Wendy Dueling and Sean Henninger have created the "Tender 7 Pizza," named after the truck Ludlum and Busch were in.
+All proceeds from the sale of the pizza, which has sausage, pepperoni, onions, green peppers and mushrooms, will go the families, according to the restaurant's Facebook page.

-A few doors up High Street, the Mineral Point Gallery thought it would raffle a painting.
+A Go Fund Me campaign launched by Brad Hermanson, a bartender at the Mine Shaft, is nearing $30,000 while a few doors up High Street, the Mineral Point Gallery thought it would raffle a painting.
 Only the raffle has turned into multiple artists donating work.
 As of Monday, more than $12,000 in raffle tickets had been sold for chances at paintings, a necklace and a wood carving, according to Ben Brummerhop, who along with his husband, Clay Stewart, purchased this past summer an 1876 building in the city's downtown.

 "I can’t do a whole lot to ease the pain of the loss, but I can paint," said Brummerhop.
 "It's wonderful to live in and own a business in a small town that has rallied together to come to the aid of two local families impacted by tragedy."